 For nearly 15 years, I have been creating installations composed of insects pinned directly to a wall in repeating patterns, which reference both textiles and wallpaper.
 When viewers enter one of my installations, they are greeted with something they think they know – that is, a patterned wallpaper that could be in anyone’s home.
 However, upon closer examination, one discovers that it is entirely made up of insects.
 A tension is created by the beauty one observes in the

-pattern ared_cicadand the apprehension we feel toward insects.
+pattern and the apprehension we feel toward insects.
 I know very few people who welcome insects into their home.
 In fact, we have a certain hysteria about them.
 Culturally, insects are a sign of dirtiness and disease.
 My work explores ideas of home and comfort.
 It alludes to the unseen world of dust mites, germs and bacteria, both friendly and not.

 For this exhibition I have work displayed on both the walls and the floor, the latter entitled Carpet Beetles.
 I have fond memories of lying on the Chinese carpet in front of the fire in my parents’ living room.
 The carpet was thick, soft and luxurious, but what was actually lurking there?
 It has occurred to me that if one actually walked across the carpet in this show there would be an unpleasant crunch – a crunch the braver amongst us are familiar with when grinding our heel upon an unwanted pest.
 Those who are not so brave may well recall the feeling of jumping up on a chair as something scurries by.
 I am interested in taking a familiar form, in this case a carpet, and toying with the viewer’s comfort zones.